-11-year-old boy is killed in drive-by shooting in Troy
+Boy killed in shooting remembered for his work ethic

 TROY, N.Y.
-(AP) - An 11-year-old boy was killed in a drive-by shooting in Troy, police said.
+(AP) - An 11-year-old boy who was recently celebrated in a local TV newscast for his eagerness and unusual work ethic was killed Sunday in a drive-by shooting in the upstate New York city of Troy, police said.

-Police arrived late Sunday to find the child with a gunshot wound to the head on Old Sixth Avenue, the Times Union reported.
+Ayshawn Davis died after being shot in the head around 11:40 p.m. by an unidentified gunman who fired from a moving car at the group of people the boy was with, the Times Union reported.

-He was a student in the Lansingburgh school district, authorities said.
-His name was not released.
+Ayshawn was a student in the Lansingburgh school district, authorities said.

-The child was walking with a group when a vehicle heading north opened fire, police said.

 No expense will be spared in pursuit of the child’s killer, Mayor Patrick Madden said.